Appian (NASDAQ:APPN) Issues FY 2021 Earnings Guidance

+Appian (NASDAQ:APPN) last released its quarterly earnings data on Thursday, November 4th.
+The company reported ($0.22) earnings per share for the quarter, missing the consensus estimate of ($0.19) by ($0.03).
+Appian had a negative net margin of 20.00% and a negative return on equity of 21.63%.
+The company had revenue of $92.42 million during the quarter, compared to the consensus estimate of $91.06 million.
+During the same quarter in the prior year, the company posted ($0.05) earnings per share.
+The company’s revenue for the quarter was up 19.6% on a year-over-year basis.
+On average, research analysts predict that Appian will post -1.03 earnings per share for the current year.

-In other news, insider Robert Charles Kramer sold 3,050 shares of the business’s stock in a transaction dated Monday, November 8th.
-The shares were sold at an average price of $96.85, for a total transaction of $295,392.50.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, General Counsel Christopher Winters sold 4,005 shares of the business’s stock in a transaction dated Monday, November 8th.
-The stock was sold at an average price of $96.85, for a total transaction of $387,884.25.
+In related news, Director Michael G. Devine acquired 400 shares of the business’s stock in a transaction on Monday, November 22nd.
+The stock was purchased at an average cost of $76.08 per share, for a total transaction of $30,432.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, insider Robert Charles Kramer sold 3,050 shares of the firm’s stock in a transaction that occurred on Monday, November 8th.
+The stock was sold at an average price of $96.85, for a total transaction of $295,392.50.
 The disclosure for this sale can be found here.
-Insiders sold 12,120 shares of company stock valued at $1,173,619 in the last ninety days.
-43.90% of the stock is owned by corporate insiders.
+Insiders have sold 12,120 shares of company stock valued at $1,173,619 over the last 90 days.
+Company insiders own 43.90% of the company’s stock.

-An institutional investor recently raised its position in Appian stock.
-Bank of New York Mellon Corp lifted its stake in Appian Co.
-(NASDAQ:APPN) by 6.1% during the 3rd quarter, according to the company in its most recent filing with the SEC.
-The fund owned 156,432 shares of the company’s stock after acquiring an additional 8,925 shares during the quarter.
-Bank of New York Mellon Corp owned 0.22% of Appian worth $14,472,000 at the end of the most recent reporting period.
-38.33% of the stock is owned by institutional investors.
+A hedge fund recently raised its stake in Appian stock.
+Morgan Stanley lifted its holdings in shares of Appian Co.
+(NASDAQ:APPN) by 23.2% during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 595,919 shares of the company’s stock after purchasing an additional 112,399 shares during the quarter.
+Morgan Stanley owned 0.84% of Appian worth $82,087,000 as of its most recent SEC filing.
+Institutional investors own 38.33% of the company’s stock.

 Appian Company Profile